keyur653/keyur653/README.md

 - Hi, I’m @keyur653
 - I’m currently learning Python and Java.
-- Have made some projects using FLutter....feel free to check them out.
+- Have made some projects using Flutter....feel free to check them out.
 - And .....I know a bit of C++.

 <!---